catppuccin/latex/README.md

 ### Importing the theme file

-1. Download the respective `.sty` theme file that you'd like to use in your LaTeX document
+1. Download the `.sty` theme file from this repository that you'd like to use in your LaTeX document
-2. Add it to the root of your LaTeX document
+2. Add it to the root of your project, alongside your LaTeX document
-3. Import the package by adding `\usepackage[FLAVOR}{catppuccin}`, replacing `FLAVOR` with the flavor of your choice. i.e. `\usepackage[macchiato]{catppuccin}`.
+3. Import the package by adding `\usepackage[FLAVOR]{catppuccin}`, replacing `FLAVOR` with the flavor of your choice. i.e. `\usepackage[macchiato]{catppuccin}`.
 Valid options are: mocha (default), latte, frappe, and macchiato.

 ### Copying and Pasting